-The portfolio serves to document your progress as a student of computer science, but it also serves as a backdrop for a conversation in which you can express your passion and interest about your work.
+The portfolio documents your progress as a student of computer science as well as material for conversations where you can express your passion and interest about your work.
 How did you arrive at a given interface?
 What obstacles did you face in developing your solution?
 What did you learn about teamwork, algorithms, interfaces?

 - Have a resumé handy.
 Have it on paper and ready to send electronically.
 You never know when somebody will ask, and having one current and ready conveys professionalism.

 - Visit the Career Center.
 Your resume and other interview artifacts can be improved by interacting with advisors there.